related-sciences/nxontology-data/README.md

 The data sources that are currently imported are listed below.
 Please open an issue if you are interested in contributing support for additional sources.

+### MeSH

+MeSH (Medical Subject Headings) is created by the National Library Medicine and integrated into many projects including PubMed.
+See [nxontology_data/mesh](nxontology_data/mesh) for a detailed README.

 ### PubChem

 We import ontologies from the PubChem Classifications service